 October 14th, 2023

 The Experience distance in Cannes is easy and manageable for anyone wanting to try swimrun. we have seen many parents introduce their children to our sport here.
 Come and enjoy the great atmosphere.

-The ÖTILLÖ Cannes Experience is a perfect sightseeing tour of the waterfront in Cannes.
+The ÖTILLÖ Experience Cannes is a perfect sightseeing tour of the waterfront in Cannes.
 Some very nice swims and easy runs.
+The beach finish in front of the Hotel Martinez is spectacular.
 This course can be done by anyone.

 The Experience race is exactly what the name implies, a swimrun experience for those completely new to the sport or for those not ready to compete over bigger distances.

-Race alone or come as a team and enjoy the ÖTILLÖ Swimrun experience in Cannes.
+Race alone or come as a team and enjoy an ÖTILLÖ Swimrun experience in Cannes.